Digital Collections

 Preservation

 Image files and metadata records will be transferred to the Library Digital Repository managed by the Digital Library Development Center’s archive where they can be properly maintained in a digital preservation environment to avoid the risk of corruption.
-A copy of the original files will also be maintained on VRC servers and a copy will be given to each participating unit.
+A copy of the master files will also be maintained on the University’s Box cloud servers and a copy will be given to each participating unit.

 Access